Cosby sex assault jury ends third day of without verdict

 NORRISTOWN, Pa.
-The jurors deciding comedian Bill Cosby's fate at his sexual assault trial delved into his accuser's account on Wednesday, their third day of deliberations, but failed to reach a verdict.
+(Reuters) - The jurors deciding comedian Bill Cosby's fate at his sexual assault trial delved into his accuser's account on Wednesday, their third day of deliberations, but failed to reach a verdict.

 The jury was dismissed for the night at about 9 p.m.
 (0100 GMT).